XieGuochao/polarishub/README.md

 A p2p file transfer program via LAN.

 ## Implementation
 This program is implemented with Django Framework.
-No other external libraries are required.
+External libraries required: MyQR for generating QR code.

 ## Usage
 1. Before start using it, run setup.py or dist/setup/setup.exe or simply dist/setup.bat to initialize your PolarisHub.